kai-kj/portfolio_v2/site_source/pages/projects_06_doc.md

 Title: mini_doc_gen.py
 Icon: logo.jpg
+Preview: assets/projects_doc_demo.png
+Tags: Python

 # `mini_doc_gen.py`

-This is a tiny Python script (only 30 loc) that given a C file, generates documentation for it.
+A tiny Python script (only 30 loc) that given a C file, generates documentation for it.
 The output is a markdown file, making it ideal for use with GitHub.
 The full code is shown below:

 ``` python
 import sys, re